alex/what-happens-when/README.rst

 popular searches from the internet as a whole.
 As you are typing "google.com" many blocks of code run and the suggestions will be refined with each keypress.
 It may even suggest "google.com" before you finish typing it.

-The "enter" key bottoms out
+The "enter" key bottoms out.
 ---------------------------

 To pick a zero point, let's choose the Enter key on the keyboard hitting the